New project

 labellecicatrice (the beautiful scar) refers, first, to the scars that decorate my belly, related to several operations I had in my twenties following an intestinal disease from which I am now recovered, but it also refers to all the scars, beautiful in themselves, that remind us that we have overcome some setback.
 The fact of using a French name when I am Spanish, has no other explanation than an inexplicable passion for this language.

 And about the red dot, I have little to say.
 I was simply looking for a way to sign and aesthetically it seemed ideal.
+A little explanation was made as a reel here.

 What is drawing?